itmat/CAMPAREE/doc/resource_files.rst

 resource files, the command use to build the STAR Genome Index, and the sources/ URLs and versions for the reference genome and gene models used to build the resource files.
-Effectively, the README file contains all information a user
+Effectively, the README file contains all information a user would need to report with a publication or to rebuild the resource files from scratch.

-To use the pre-build resource files, download and unpackage them in the ``resources/`` subdirectory of the CAMPAREE installation directory, and then upodate the *resources* section of the config file to point to each of the resource files.
+To use the pre-built resource files, download and unpackage them in the ``resources/`` subdirectory of the CAMPAREE installation directory, and then update the *resources* section of the config file to point to each of the resource files.
 Here are example commands for download and installing resource files for the mouse genome with Ensembl gene models: